Philippe Lacôte directed a thrilling, contemporary mystery in the classic noir style.

 Billed as a thriller and directed by Leigh Whannell, Wolf Man, Christopher Abbott stars as Blake, a San Francisco husband and father, who inherits his remote childhood home in rural Oregon after his father vanishes and is presumed dead.

-With his marriage to his high-powered wife, Charlotte, played by Julia Garner, experiencing burnout, Blake persuades Charlotte to take a break from the city and visit the property with their young daughter, Ginger, played by Matlida Firth.
+With his marriage to his high-powered wife, Charlotte, played by Julia Garner, experiencing burnout, Blake persuades Charlotte to take a break from the city and visit the property with their young daughter, Ginger, played by Matilda Firth.

 But as the family approaches the farmhouse in the dead of night, they’re attacked by an unseen animal and, in a desperate escape, barricade themselves inside the home as the creature stalks the perimeter.

-However, as the night continues, Blake behaves strangely, transforming into something unrecognizable.
-Charlotte will be forced to decide whether the terror within their house is more lethal than the danger without.
+However, as the night continues, Blake becomes increasingly strange, transforming into something unrecognizable.
+Charlotte will be forced to decide whether the terror within their house is more lethal than the danger outside.

 Sue Kim directed the documentary The Last of the Sea Women.
 It tells the story of an extraordinary band of feisty grandmother warriors who wage a spirited battle against vast oceanic threats.